The Amateur Radio Association of the Tonawandas was founded November 6, 1954.

 The club has also maintained a long-standing affiliation with the North Tonawanda Emergency Management Office, in order to better serve the community.

-ARATS new call sign W2VCI (WHISKEY TWO VICTOR CHARLIE INDIA) is a vainty call sign and the license is registered under my name, We are in the process of applying for W2SEX to be used for Field Day and Contesting only.
+ARATS new call sign W2VCI (WHISKEY TWO VICTOR CHARLIE INDIA) is a vainty call sign.